roger-mir-min/Activicat-Project/README.md

 2. Install node_modules with "npm i" command

 ## Usage
 You can just navigate to the exercises list ("Activitats"), select the category>theme>exercise.
 Complete the exercise.
 Before submitting, you can check how many errors you have ("Comprova").
-After submitting, you can see the corrections, the gotten points and advance to next exercise.<br>
+After submitting, you can see the corrections, the gotten points and advance to next exercise.<br><br>
 You can signup - signin as a student or teacher.
 After signing in, you will be redirected to student / teacher dashboard.
-Teacher uses have also access to students features / dashboard (top-right corner of teacher dashboard).<br>
+Teacher uses have also access to students features / dashboard (top-right corner of teacher dashboard).<br><br>
 -Student dashboard
   --first section left: access to homework (given by teachers), history and last incomplete exercise (right) --first section right: achievements (points and medals)